-Tembinkosi QondelaResearch coordinator, Eyethu Soccer Project
+Tembinkosi QondelaResearch Coordinator, Eyethu Soccer Project

 Tembinkosi is a research coordinator for the Soccer Project.
 Tembinkosi holds a Postgraduate Diploma in Adult Education and Development from the University of Cape Town.

-Tembinkosi worked at the University of Cape Town as a researcher and an educator for ten years before founding Whizz ICT Centre – a community based organisations that aims to link technology to development.
+Tembinkosi worked at the University of Cape Town as a researcher and an educator for ten years before founding Whizz ICT Centre – a community based organisation that aims to link technology to development.
 After working as director of the centre for 8 years, Tembinkosi joined Prevention Research, and now works as a research coordinator for the Eyethu Soccer Project.

 Administration and support

 - Shoeshoe Mofokeng

 - Lejone Ramokheseng

 - Thabitha Lemphane

 Eyethu TeamCape Town